SeeedDocument/Seeed-WiKi/docs/CAN-BUS_Shield_V1.2.md

 **STEP3: Software**

-Click on the below button to download the library.
+Click on below button to download the library.

 [![](https://raw.githubusercontent.com/SeeedDocument/CAN_BUS_Shield/master/image/download_library.png)](https://github.com/Seeed-Studio/CAN_BUS_Shield)

 Install the library to your Arduino IDE when it is downloaded.

-Of of the node (a node means Seeeduino + CAN_BUS Shield) act as master, the other act as slaver.
+One of the node (a node means Seeeduino + CAN_BUS Shield) acts as master, the other acts as slaver.
 The master will send data to slaver constantly.

 !!!note
-    Each node can act at master before the code is uploaded.
+    Each node can act as master before the code being uploaded.

 Open the **send** example (**File > Examples > CAN_BUS_Shield-master > send**) and upload to the **master**.